Earing That She May Give Way to Alec Again Tess

 .......
 On a sojourn at his father�s vicarage at Emminster, Angel brings his family up to date nearly his life at the farm.
 His minister brothers�Felix, a curate in a nearby county, and Cuthbert, a classical scholar and dean at a college in Cambridge�both think him much changed.
 They believe that

-.......
+He was getting to behave like a farmer; he flung his legs nearly; the muscles of his face had grown more expressive; his eyes looked as much information as his tongue spoke, and more.
+The manner of the scholar had nearly disappeared; still more the manner of the drawing-room young man.
+A prig would take said that he had lost civilisation, and a prude that he had become fibroid.
+Such was the contamination of domiciliary fellowship with the Talbothays nymphs and swains........
 Nevertheless, Angel tells the family unit that he likes country life.
 What is more, he says, he has set his center on a country girl, Tess.
 She would make a proper married woman for him, he says, noting that he shares with her a cognition of farm life.
 His parents had been under the impression that he would one mean solar day marry a local schoolteacher, Mercy Chant.
 All the same, his father is open to his lucifer with Tess and even says he will make coin available for Angel to buy farmland.

 .......
 When Angel returns to Talbothays, he asks Tess to marry him.
 This news both gladdens and disturbs Tess.
 What if he finds about her past�Alec, the babe?
 So she says no. When he presses her on the question, she says, "Your father is a parson, and your mother wouldn't similar you to marry such as me.
 She will desire yous to marry a lady."